My babies are 16 months old, and I have been putting off writing about how to survive twin pregnancy.

 I felt as if I had been drugged.

 How to prepare: Sleep as often as you possibly can.
 If you have older children, turn on the television and lie on the couch with them.
 It’s only a season and the extra screen time won’t kill them.
 (Related: I love this post on seasons of life and screen time.)

 I also never actually threw up once in either of my pregnancies, but I felt nauseous all the time.
 To be fair, I don’t ever throw up when I’m not pregnant, but the nausea is still there.
 I couldn’t eat, and people couldn’t eat around me.
 I would just lie on the floor, wanting desperately to throw up so the feeling would subside.

 I also put a few drops of peppermint oil on a cloth and would take deep breaths through it.
 The peppermint scent helped to calm my stomach (more ways to combat morning sickness).

-2. Extra Monitoring
+Twin Pregnancy: Extra Monitoring